albetnov/asmvc-docs/docs/2.x/validator.md

 # ASMVC Validator

-ASMVC Provides you a simple validator to help you validate user input in the form.
+ASMVC Provides you a [Rakit Validator](https://github.com/rakit/validation) to help you validate user input in the form.

 ## Usage